 There is a joke in Brazil that goes: “The three best businesses for you to have in Brazil are: 1st a well-managed bank, 2nd a bank and 3rd a badly-managed bank ”.

 Ok.
 The joke may be an exaggeration.
 But the banking industry does have a lot going for it in Brazil.
 Unlike in most developed countries, where small banks and credit unions are always present and relatively strong, in Brazil, the bank industry has a well-established oligopoly, where the 4 major banks have together around 70% of the market share.
 This oligopoly along with the high switching-cost in the banking industry gives them a good pricing advantage.

-The bank industry in Brazil is also conservatively regulated and highly lucrative, with spreads north of 10%.
+The banking industry in Brazil is also conservatively regulated and highly lucrative, with spreads north of 10% and ROE around 20%.
 These two factors reduce considerably the risk for small investors in these banks.